-The conclusion seems inescapable, that Thomas and his father Leonard, developer of the Perspective Glass telescope, knew these results before 1576.
-Professor Michael Gainer has reconstructed a reflector according to Digges' design using materials and techniques appropriate to the sixteenth century, and has showed that with even with a small aperture of 4.5 inches, the data reported in Hamlet are realizable.
+The conclusion is inescapable.
+Thomas and his father Leonard, developer of the Perspective Glass telescope, knew these results before 1576 when Thomas published A Perfit Description.
+Professor Michael Gainer has reconstructed a reflector according to Digges' design using materials and techniques appropriate to the 16th century, and has showed that with even with a small aperture of 4.5 inches, the data reported in Hamlet are realizable.
 (The figure of the Moon on the left is courtesy of Michael Gainer and was taken through this telescope.)

 An earlier date of 1572 follows from Thomas's first book entitled (in translation), Mathematical Wings and Ladders.
-"Wings" refers to the capacity of a leonard to attain heights, and "Ladders" refers to the means to access the prime focus of his telescope, whose design was probably a reflector with a long focal length and a precursor to the Herschelian design.
-This is evidence too that in 1572, Leonard was not deceased as his son had announced the year before (see below).
-And it is further evidence of the well-known thorough mixing of the work of both Diggeses.
-For further evidence for early sixteenth-century telescopy, see Bibliography.
+"Wings" refers to the capacity of a leonard to attain heights, and "Ladders" refers to the means to access the prime focus of his telescope, whose design was probably a reflector with a long focal length, and thus a precursor to the Herschelian design.
+This is evidence too that in 1572, Leonard was not deceased as his son had announced the year before, and it is further evidence of the well-known thorough mixing of the work of both Diggeses.
+For further evidence of early sixteenth-century telescopy, see Bibliography.

 Shakespeare conflates a millennia-old tale with Elizabethan social hierarchy to satirize the threat to the old cosmic order.
 In that worldview, the Earth is the center of everything just as a monarch is the center of society and head of the state religion.
 In the conceit, all subjects, whether civil, ecclesiastical, or cosmic, revolve about this center, and if it is at risk, entire structures that depend on it, are too.
 The geocentric King Claudius fears the threat posed by upstart heliocentricism and its Diggesian extension to a sky of infinite extent.
 His geocentric ally Guildenstern says: "Most holy and religious fear it is / To keep those many many bodies safe / That live and feed upon your majesty," and his twin Rosencrantz worries that: "The cess of majesty / Dies not alone...It is a massy wheel...To whose huge spokes ten thousand lesser things / Are mortised and joined."
 Rosencrantz likens Claudius to the center of the Ptolemaic machinery with its massive invisible cogs and wheels.
 If the King loses his position, 10,000 "lesser things" come crashing down as well.
 These 10,000 less bright things represent the number of visible stars in the sky, a number that surprisingly is correct to half an order of magnitude (6,000 is a closer estimate).
 [Image: S. Molau and P. Jenniskens, NASA Ames Research Center.]